 Line 6.
-Enter the amount of excess net passive income subject to tax, Line 22a, for the taxable year.
+Enter the amount of excess net passive income subject to tax on federal Form 1120S, Line 22a, for the taxable year.

 Line 7.
 Enter the net amount of line 18 from federal Schedule D, Part III.
 Use the appropriate lines from the latest federal update.
 Enclose Schedule D (1120S) with the return.